farzadgo/v2/content/about/about.md

 ---
 title: bio
 order: 1
-thumb: ./farzad-golghasemi.jpg
 ---

-Farzad Golghasemi is an intermedia artist who studied architecture at Middle East Technical University in Ankara.
-He practiced and taught architectural design, 3D/algorithmic modeling before starting the Digital Media masters program at the University of the Arts Bremen.
-Currently, he is working on developing projects regarding the critique of urban geography and everyday life, through employing digital technologies such as the web, 3D computer graphics, and mobile devices.
-He is interested in discovering phenomenological aspects of architecture and the built environment over applying methodologies such as walking.

-He was born in Urmia Iran, lived 2010—2018 in Ankara Turkey, and lives and works in Bremen Germany.
+Farzad Golghasemi is an interdisciplinary artist and researcher who focuses on architecture and spatial production through the agency of technology.
+By incorporating speculation, programming, and 3D modeling they explore the new modes of world-making through synthetic and temporal aspects of construction.

+Farzad studied architecture at Middle East Technical University (2014) and finished Digital Media master’s degree at the University of Arts Bremen (2023).
+As a member of *nota* association They offered workshops and talks on coding at the Filmwinter festival in Stuttgart.
+Together with Gabriela Valdespino their performance *Endless Twist* premiered at Schwankhalle Bremen in March 2023.
+And, as part of *hacer sitio* collective they initiated the project *RESTORE_* a series of projects and performances of temporary occupation of empty stores in the city of Bremen.